wp-plugins/facebook-fan-box/readme.txt

 Tags: facebook, fan box
 Requires at least: 2.0.0
 Tested up to: 2.8
-Stable tag: 1.2
+Stable tag: 1.3

 Display a Facebook Fan Box on your blog.
+Put the Facebook Fan Box in your sidebar using the widget mode or call the function inside your template.

 == Description ==

-If you have a page in Facebook about your blog and want to show the Facebook Fan Box with the recent updates and fans, just insert this line of code anywhere in your theme:
+If you have a page in Facebook about your blog and want to show the Facebook Fan Box with the recent updates and fans, just activate this widget or insert this line of code anywhere in your theme:

 `<?php facebook_fan_box('API_KEY', 'PROFILE_ID'); ?>`